arqalite/fire-king-guide/src/combos/ulcanix/8-generic.md

 As such, the basic combo ends on a similar result as the [1-card Ponix] combo: 2 Level 8 monsters, and [_Fire King Sanctuary_] ready to Xyz Summon during the opponent's turn.

+> In the video below, we will use [_Flamvell Guard_] as a placeholder for any FIRE monster.
+In real duels, this can be any card in your deck that fulfills these requirements.

 <center>
 <br/><video class="player" controls preload="auto">
   <source src="8-ulcanix-fire.mp4" type="video/mp4">